siemens/codeface/README.md

 Note that only the sections /Git Clone/ and /Analysis Setup/ are relevant if your machine is already set up for Codeface.
-If you want to use your own database instance, you can search/replace 'quantarch' with 'my_database_name' in the step "Database Setup", and modify codeface.conf accordingly.
+If you want to use your own database instance, you can search/replace 'codeface' with 'my_database_name' in the step "Database Setup", and modify codeface.conf accordingly.

 ## Required Programs